VedSorathiya/big_data_analytics_project/README.md

 ---

 ### Author:
-👤 Ved — Final-year IT undergrad, Tech-Lead @ IEEE-VIT, interested in Big Data, Cybersecurity, and DevOps.
+👤 Ved — Pre-final year IT undergrad, Tech-Lead @ IEEE-VIT, interested in Big Data, Cybersecurity, and DevOps.
 Feel free to reach out for collaborations!